Mississippi State Board of Education votes to allow hybrid scheduling due to COVID-19 - NewsBreak

 JACKSON, Miss. ( WJTV ) – On Thursday, the Mississippi State Board of Education (SBE) voted to allow school districts to use hybrid scheduling if needed to minimize the current spread of COVID-19.

 According to officials, the hybrid scheduling option is available immediately and will extend through March 11, 2022.
-They said hybrid scheduling enables districts to reduce the number of students in schools each day by scheduling a portion of students to learn online.$500,000 worth of meth hidden in SUV
+They said hybrid scheduling enables districts to reduce the number of students in schools each day by scheduling a portion of students to learn online.8,329 new coronavirus cases, 17 additional deaths in Mississippi

 The SBE based its decision on COVID-19 infection data from the Mississippi State Department of Health (MSDH).
 The SBE may consider extending the option beyond March 11.